shreyaredd/Healthcare-Data-Interoperability/README.md

 This project demonstrates how to take "Legacy" hospital data (old database formats) and map it into the modern HL7 FHIR R4 standard.

 Why I built this:
-Modern Electronic Health Records (EHRs), like Epic, need data to be in a very specific format to talk to other systems.
+Modern Electronic Health Records (EHRs), need data to be in a very specific format to talk to other systems.
 This script acts as the "bridge" to ensure patient data is interoperable and compliant.

 Technical Features:
 Data Mapping: Converted unstructured JSON objects into structured FHIR Patient Resources.